diffplug/durian/CONTRIBUTING.md

 Pull requests are welcome, preferably against the branch `develop`, and definitely not against `master`.

-It's a great idea to discuss any new features as a GitHub issue before taking the work to implement it.

 ## Build instructions

 It's a bog-standard gradle build.